In this article, we will focus on two basic questions:

 Similarly, in John 3:36, John the Baptist declares, “He who believes in the Son [of God] has everlasting life; and he who does not believe the Son shall not see life, but the wrath of God abides on him.”

-Thomas’ doubts pertained to what the other remaining Disciples told him about Jesus Christ appearing to them while he (Thomas) was somewhere else.
-There is no reason to believe that what the other Disciples told Thomas was inspired by God; they merely told him what they had seen.
+Thomas’ doubts pertained to what the other remaining disciples of Jesus Christ told Thomas about Jesus appearing to them while he (Thomas) was somewhere else.
+There is no reason to believe that what these other disciples told Thomas was inspired by God; they merely told him what they had seen.
 In contrast, what Jesus said in John 3:18 and what John the Baptist stated in John 3:36 were by their very nature declarations inspired by God, not just reports of what they had observed.

 On page 127 of their book entitled Don’t Check your Brains at the Door, Josh McDowell and Bob Hostetler, assert,